rsdoiel/antenna/archives/2025/science_and_technology_2025.14.md

 date: 2025-04-11, from: NASA breaking news

-The swirling, paint-like clouds in the darkness of space in this stunning image seem surreal, like a portal to another world opening up before us.
+The swirling, paint-like clouds in the darkness of space in this stunning image seem surreal, like a portal to another world opening before us.
 In fact, the subject of this NASA/ESA Hubble Space Telescope image is very real.
-We are seeing vast clouds of ionized atoms and molecules, thrown into space by a dying […]
+We are seeing vast clouds of ionized atoms thrown into space by a dying star.
+This is […]

 <br>